 It may be time to consider seeing the different available options that are available to you or your loved one for addiction treatments.
 These include both:

 Each have their advantages and disadvantages, so it’s important to make sure that you do your research and base your decision on what best meets your needs.
-For example, outpatient programs are commonly more suited towards mild addicts and follows 10 – 12 hours a week.
-Whereas inpatient programs or sober living homes are focused more around severe addiction consisting of near-on a full-time commitment.
+For example, outpatient programs are commonly more suited towards mild addicts and follow 10 – 12 hours a week.
+Whereas inpatient programs or sober living homes are focused more on severe addiction consisting of near-on a full-time commitment.

-Bear in mind that each of the addiction treatment centers may have their own policies, so it’s important to check what these are before signing up to any terms and conditions.
+Bear in mind that each of the addiction treatment centers may have their own policies, so it’s important to check what these are before signing up for any terms and conditions.